Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 - No features like format conversion or MP3 export

-- *Thinking of its specialty in Flash videos, its quality test shouldn't be compared with other Firefox video downloaders in this collection.
-So, don't be serious about it.
+Given its specialty in Flash videos, its quality test should not be compared with other Firefox video downloaders in this collection on a like-for-like basis.

 If you already use Free Download Manager on your PC, its Firefox extension lets you send media links straight into FDM.
-Then you can use FDM’s full power: batch downloads, bandwidth limits, pause/resume, and torrent support.
-So, instead of saying it's a Firefox video downloader, it should be called a desktop download manager with a Firefox extension.
+Then you can use FDM's full power: batch downloads, bandwidth limits, pause/resume, and torrent support.
+So, rather than calling it a video download plugin for Firefox, it is more accurately a desktop download manager with a Firefox extension front-end.
+The FDM team has pushed MV3-compatible updates, which gives it a healthier long-term outlook than several rivals on this list.

-Due to better performance on desktop, it can help you save OnlyFans videos on Firefox.
-Works the same well as on other major video platforms.
+Due to better performance on desktop, it can help you save OnlyFans videos on Firefox, and it works equally well on other major video platforms when you have a direct download link.

 - Supports batch downloads, pauses/resumes, bandwidth limits, and torrents